photoprism/photoprism-docs/docs/user-guide/backups/index.md

 docker compose exec photoprism photoprism backup -i [filename]
 ```

-How to create SQL dumps from SQLite is shown in our [advanced backup guide](../../getting-started/advanced/backups.md).
+Alternative ways to create SQL dumps from SQLite are shown in our [advanced backup guide](../../getting-started/advanced/backups.md#sqlite-backups).

 !!! tldr ""
     Note that our examples use the new `docker compose` command by default.
 If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.